 The Minor Degree: Description

-The Center for African Studies offers an interdisciplinary minor as a complement to the major for any student enrolled in the College of Liberal Arts and Sciences
+The Center for African Studies offers an interdisciplinary minor for any undergraduate student enrolled at the University of Illinois as a complement to the major.

 The 20 hours selected by students for the African Studies minor should form a coherent program of study.
 This program must be approved by the Center for African Studies.
+Each student's course of study is designed in consultation with Dr. Maimouna Barro, Center for African Studies Associate Director and Academic Advisor (barro@illinois.edu).

-The Dean of the College of Liberal Arts and Sciences will verify that the student has completed the program on the recommendation of the director of the Center for African Studies and on completion of the requirements below.
+The College of Liberal Arts and Sciences will verify that the student has completed the program on the recommendation of Dr. Barro and upon completion of the requirements below.

 Guidelines for LAS Minors